ChrisLiang33/ChrisLiang33/README.md

 Baseball and code

-I'm currently looking out for a role in software developemnt, ideally writing python

 I'd especially love to work at a startup on a tight knit team where I can make an impact quickly

 ⚡ Fun fact: rocks